 The Department of Journalism & Creative Media (JCM) was formed in the fall of 2016 after a merger of the Department of Journalism and the Department of Telecommunication & Film.
-Home to award-winning faculty who bring significant professional media experience and advanced academic training, the department empowers students to be analytical storytellers who utilize a diverse array of media to reach various audiences.
+Home to award-winning faculty who bring significant professional media experience and advanced academic training, the department empowers students to be analytical storytellers who use a diverse array of media to reach various audiences.

-The united department emphasizes a combination of advanced writing, technological and production skills in an academic framework to ensure graduates are media professionals who understand the social and critical underpinnings of their work, along with developing the technical and managerial skills to adapt to the professional landscape.
-JCM graduates work in all forms of media, including film production, broadcast news, news design, documentary filmmaking and video editing.
+The united department emphasizes a combination of advanced writing, technological, and production skills in an academic framework to ensure graduates are media professionals who understand the social and critical underpinnings of their work, along with developing the technical and managerial skills to adapt to the professional landscape.
+JCM graduates work in all forms of media, including film production, broadcast news, news design, documentary filmmaking, and video editing.

 - Armstrong, Cory (Chair)

 - Evans, William